GOP push to defeat Whitmer threatened by candidates' baggage

 12 of12

-WASHINGTON (AP) — A leading contender for the Republican nomination for governor in Michigan was sued in the 1990s, accused of using racial slurs about Black people in the workplace and sexually harassing his employees.
+WASHINGTON (AP) — A leading contender for the Republican nomination for governor in Michigan was sued in the 1990s, accused of using racial slurs in the workplace and sexually harassing his employees.

-One of his rivals pleaded not guilty in federal court on Thursday to misdemeanor charges after authorities said he rallied Donald Trump's supporters to storm the U.S. Capitol during the Jan.
+One of his rivals pleaded not guilty in federal court on Thursday to misdemeanor charges after authorities said he rallied Donald Trump’s supporters to storm the U.S. Capitol during the Jan.
 6 insurrection.
-Another candidate is a chiropractor and self-help guru who hawked supplements he falsely claimed treated COVID-19.
+Another candidate is a chiropractor who hawked supplements he falsely claimed treated COVID-19.

 Written By